 Sledding, Building Snowmen, Being a Kid

-When we were kids, we called our winter boots, "snow boots," and lived in them for about five straight months.
-Our favorites were cheap slip-on models.
-However, we can remember many days of frozen, wet feet after spending all afternoon after school playing outside, because our slip on snow boots had wide openings around the leg that invariably got stuffed full of snow.
+When we were kids, we called our winter boots "snow boots," and lived in them for about five straight months.
+Our favorites were cheap slip-on models, sometimes with a Velcro strap, which looked identical to those favored by Napolean Dynamite.
+However, we can remember many days of frozen, wet feet after spending all afternoon after school playing outside, because our slip-on snow boots had wide openings around the leg that invariably got stuffed full of snow.
 To allow a whole foot to slip into them, they have to have substantial leg openings, but that makes them less than ideal for playing in the snow.
 Kids love these kinds of boots because they don't have to tie any laces, and they can shove them on lickety-split and be out the door, but for an adult who wants to play with their kids, but not deal with little kid problems, we recommend Pac boots instead.

 A good pair of winter boots is a critical piece of gear for enjoying the coldest time of the year.
 With a wide selection of styles and models to choose from, it is useful to ask yourself what activities you will most likely use your boots for, and then nail down some options from there.
 We hope that this article and review have introduced you to your new boots.